Information on services and costs of financial products

 Are you a financial adviser, mediator, or agent?
 You have a duty of care for your customers (in Dutch).
 For example, you have to:

-• notify your client immediately if the product of contract changes
+- notify your client immediately if there are changes in the product or contract information

-For many financial products and other investments and insurance products with investment elements (Packaged Retail and Insurance-based Investment Products, PRIIP) an Essential information document (Eid) (in Dutch) is mandatory.
-With an Eid you inform your customer on, among others, the risks, expected returns, and other important issues.
+For many financial products and other investments and insurance products with investment elements (Packaged Retail and Insurance-based Investment Products, PRIIP) an Essential information document (Eid) is mandatory (in Dutch).
+With an Eid you inform your customer on, among others, the risks, expenses, and expected returns.
 An Eid helps your customer understand and compare the products you offer.
+You must supply you client with the Eid before you conclude the contract.

-Do you sell investment-linked insurance policies (investing money through insurance)?
-Then you must meet several requirements, such as:
+Do you sell investment-linked insurance policies (investing money through insurance, in Dutch)?
+Then you must meet several requirements.
+For example, you must:

 Offering loans